Ghost Stories (play): Plot

 The play is notable for running only 80 minutes (with no interval) and for its publicized warnings advising against anyone under the age of 15 attending.
 The marketing of the show outside the theatre is unusual in that there are no production photographs, just stills and video monitors showing the shocked reactions of audience members.
 An announcement at the end of the play asks the audience to "keep the secrets of Ghost Stories" so that new audiences do not have the experience spoiled with any prior information about the play.

-It’s plot and specific moments are sampled from various TV series and Films including, most obviously, the episode ‘During Barty’s Party’ from Beasts by Nigel Kneale, Don’t Look Now, Halloween and Le Serpent.
+Its plot and specific moments are sampled from various TV series and films including, most obviously, the episode ‘During Barty’s Party’ from Beasts by Nigel Kneale, Don’t Look Now, Halloween and Le Serpent.

 Reviews of the show have confined themselves to outlining the basic structure of the plot, which revolves around Dr. Goodman, a Professor of Parapsychology delivering a lecture on ghost stories.
 In the lecture, he discusses a website featuring ghostly pictures, scienceofghosts.com.
 He has recorded interviews with three people who claim to have had a supernatural experience.
 Each story seems to hinge on guilty feelings.
 As each interview is played back, the story is re-enacted on stage.
 The stories are recounted by a night watchman, a teen driver and a businessman awaiting his first child.
 These stories are then drawn together at the end, with a twist, as it becomes clear that the Professor is a participant in the stories and not simply a narrator.